Washington's NFL team unveils new name as Commanders

-1 of8 FILE - The end zone is labeled with the name of the Washington Football Team during the second half of an NFL football game against the Philadelphia Eagles, Jan.
+1 of8 The Washington Commanders, unveil their NFL football team's new identity, Wednesday, Feb.
 2, 2022, in Landover, Md.
-Washington's NFL team is expected to announce its new name Wednesday, Feb, 2, 2022.
-It has been known as the Washington Football Team the past two seasons.
-Alex Brandon/AP Show More Show Less
+The new name comes 18 months after the once-storied franchise dropped its old moniker following decades of criticism that it was offensive to Native Americans.
+Patrick Semansky/AP Show More Show Less

-2 of8 The Washington Commanders, unveil their NFL football team's new identity, Wednesday, Feb.
+2 of8 Dan and Tanya Snyder, co-owners and co-CEOs of the Washington Commanders and and former quarterback Joe Theismann, right, unveil their NFL football team's new identity, Wednesday, Feb.
 2, 2022, in Landover, Md.
 The new name comes 18 months after the once-storied franchise dropped its old moniker following decades of criticism that it was offensive to Native Americans.
 Patrick Semansky/AP Show More Show Less 3 of8

 4 of8 Dan and Tanya Snyder, co-owners and co-CEOs of the Washington Commanders, unveil their NFL football team's new identity, Wednesday, Feb.
 2, 2022, in Landover, Md.
 The new name comes 18 months after the once-storied franchise dropped its old moniker following decades of criticism that it was offensive to Native Americans.
 Patrick Semansky/AP Show More Show Less

-5 of8 Dan and Tanya Snyder, co-owners and co-CEOs of the Washington Commanders and and former quarterback Joe Theismann, right, unveil their NFL football team's new identity, Wednesday, Feb.
+5 of8 A Washington Commanders sign is shown as they unveil their NFL football team's new identity, Wednesday, Feb.
 2, 2022, in Landover, Md.
 The new name comes 18 months after the once-storied franchise dropped its old moniker following decades of criticism that it was offensive to Native Americans.
 Patrick Semansky/AP Show More Show Less 6 of8

-7 of8 A Washington Commanders sign is shown as they unveil their NFL football team's new identity, Wednesday, Feb.
+7 of8 FILE - The end zone is labeled with the name of the Washington Football Team during the second half of an NFL football game against the Philadelphia Eagles, Jan.
 2, 2022, in Landover, Md.
-The new name comes 18 months after the once-storied franchise dropped its old moniker following decades of criticism that it was offensive to Native Americans.
-Patrick Semansky/AP Show More Show Less
+Washington's NFL team is expected to announce its new name Wednesday, Feb, 2, 2022.
+It has been known as the Washington Football Team the past two seasons.
+Alex Brandon/AP Show More Show Less

 8 of8

-The new name unveiled Wednesday comes 18 months after the once-storied franchise dropped its old moniker following decades of criticism that it was offensive to Native Americans and under fresh pressure from sponsors.
+The NFL team announced its new name on Wednesday, 18 months after fresh pressure from sponsors helped convince the once-storied franchise to drop its old moniker following decades of criticism that it was offensive to Native Americans.
 The organization committed to avoiding Native American imagery in its rebrand after being called the Washington Football Team the past two seasons.